 But I’ve spent my whole life eating granola.

-So I’m going to do it: I am going to make and sell granola.
+So I’m doing it: I am making and selling granola.
 Only I don’t want the profits.
-I’m going to take all of the advice I’ve given to clients over the years and start a company that offers double goodness — a nutritious, delicious product that makes your taste buds happy, and an opportunity to give back to the community.
+I’m going to take all of the advice I’ve given to clients over the years and run a company that offers double goodness — a nutritious, delicious product that makes your taste buds happy, and an opportunity to give back to the community.

 Imagine if you bought a 1 lb bag of granola for $14 and $7 of that went to the community — to local organizations and causes that matter to you.
 That’s granola that does good.
 That’s Greater Good Granola.

 Founder of Greater Good Granola, Founder LEV Strategies